knpuniversity/php-namespaces-in-120-seconds/knpu/namespaces.md

-# PHP Namespaces in 120 Seconds
+# PHP Namespaces in under 5 Minutes

 I've an idea!
-Let's *master* PHP namespaces... and let's do it in 120 seconds.
+Let's *master* PHP namespaces... and let's do it in *under* 5 minutes.
 Sip some coffee... let's go!

 ## Meet Foo